aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 11. **ENABLE STACK TERMINATION PROTECTION** under `Stack creation options`
 12. The stack typically takes under 5 minutes to deploy.
 13. Once deployed, you should see a CodePipeline project named `PBMMAccel-InstallerPipeline` in your account.
 This pipeline connects to Github, pulls the code from the prescribed branch and deploys the Accelerator state machine.
+    - if the pipeline fails connecting to GitHub, fix the issue with your GitHub secret created in section 2.3.2, then delete the Installer CloudFormation stack you just deployed, and restart at step 3 of this section.
 14. For new stack deployments, when the stack deployment completes, the Accelerator state machine will automatically execute (in Code Pipeline).
 When upgrading you must manually `Release Change` to start the pipeline.
 15. **While the pipeline is running, review the list of [Known Installation Issues]([https://github.com/aws-samples/aws-secure-environment-accelerator/blob/master/docs/installation/index.md#Known-Installation-Issues) near the bottom on this document**
 16. Once the pipeline completes (typically 15-20 minutes), the main state machine, named `PBMMAccel-MainStateMachine_sm`, will start in Step Functions